 Rolls-Royce CEO Torsten Mueller-Oetvoes said that “the development of the Spectre is almost complete.
 The real-world testing phase will see the prototypes cover more than 1.5 million miles.”

 Astonishingly, this might not be the first time Rolls-Royce delved into a new concept in the company’s journey.
-Henry Royce, who founded the brand alongside Charles Rolls in 1906, also ventured out mechanical terms and electric crane motors and patented the bayonet-style light bulb fitting.
+Henry Royce founded the brand alongside Charles Rolls in 1906 and also ventured out mechanical terms and electric crane motors and patented the bayonet-style light bulb fitting.